Simulating turbulent mixing caused by local instability of internal gravity waves: Results

 \section{Results}

 We demonstrate the simulation results of a specific case, $Fr = 0.4$, to reveal the basic mechanisms of turbulence enhancement in the model.
-The time evolutions of $\mathcal{E}_K$, $\mathcal{E}_P$, and their sum are shown in figure \ref{Fig:2}a.
+The time evolutions of $\mathcal{E}_K$, $\mathcal{E}_P$, and their sum are shown in figure \ref{fig:result}a.
 After a rapid decay within a couple of wave periods of both the kinetic and available potential energies due to viscosity and diffusivity, they are exponentially enhanced while periodically exchanging energy.
 The step-like behavior of the total energy results from the oscillation in its production rates, $\mathcal{P}_K + \mathcal{P}_P$.
 At around $t \sim 18T$, the enhancement is retarded and will gradually reach a saturation level.

-Figure \ref{Fig:2}b-d show snapshots of the buoyancy perturbation $b'$ on the surface of the calculation domain at $t = 15T, 18T$, and $25T$.
-Note that different color scales are used for each panel.
-A notable feature is the striped pattern appearing during the stage of exponential energy growth (figure \ref{Fig:2}b).
-To discuss the mechanism of energy enhancement, we show in figure \ref{Fig:2}e-f the energy spectra in the horizontal and vertical section at each stage.
+Figure \ref{fig:result}b-d show snapshots of the buoyancy perturbation $b'$ on the surface of the calculation domain at $t = 15T, 18T$, and $25T$.
+A notable feature is the striped pattern appearing during the stage of exponential energy growth (figure \ref{fig:result}b).
+To discuss the mechanism of energy enhancement, we show in figure \ref{fig:result}e-f the energy spectra in the horizontal and vertical section at each stage.
 According to the dispersion relation of internal gravity waves, the angle of the wave vector against the vertical axis $\phi$ determines the wave frequency as $\sigma = N \sin \phi$.
-In figure \ref{Fig:2}e, we find energy concentration along the line $N \sin \phi = \omega / 2$.
-This result indicates that the subharmonic component of the outer wave is selectively enhanced and, consequently, the striped pattern that is perpendicular to these wave vectors is made visible.
-Going back to figure \ref{Fig:2}a, one may notice the exchange of $\mathcal{E}_K$ and $\mathcal{E}_P$ occurring with the same frequency as that of the outer wave, which indicates the oscillatory motion of disturbances with half the frequency of the outer wave.
-All of these features suggest that disturbance waves are enhanced by PSI.
+In figure \ref{fig:result}e, we find energy concentration along the line $N \sin \phi = \omega / 2$.
+This result indicates that the subharmonic component of the outer wave is selectively excited and, consequently, the striped pattern that is perpendicular to these wave vectors is made visible.
+Going back to figure \ref{fig:result}a, one may notice the exchange of $\mathcal{E}_K$ and $\mathcal{E}_P$ occurring with the same frequency as that of the outer wave, which indicates the oscillatory motion of disturbances with half the frequency of the outer wave.
+All of these features are evidence that disturbance waves are excited by PSI.